anenadic/extract-exercises/README.md

 # extract-exercises

-Python code provided by Toby Hodges from The Carpentries to extract exercises from episode text.
+Python code provided by Toby Hodges from The Carpentries ⭐ (and slightly modified by myself) to extract exercises from episode text.

 ## Execution
 Run as: